-My dear brothers in Christ:
+My dear brothers and sisters in Christ:

 "Glory to God in the highest and on earth peace to those on whom his favor rests."
-As described in the Gospel of Saint Luke, these words of praise to God were sung by the angels proclaiming the good news of great joy that a savior has been born for us who is Christ the Lord.
+As we just heard proclaimed from the Gospel of Saint Luke, these words of praise to God were sung by the angels proclaiming the good news of great joy that a savior has been born for us who is Christ the Lord.